An L-BFGS-B approach for linear and nonlinear system identification under $\ell_1$ and group-Lasso regularization: Non-smooth nonlinear optimization

 via, e.g., global optimizers such as Particle Swarm Optimization (PSO), where $\hat y(k)$ are generated by iterating~\eqref{eq:model} from $x(0)=\bar x_0$.

-In this paper, instead, as an alternative, we propose instead to run an EKF (forward in time) and Rauch–Tung–Striebel (RTS) smoothing~\cite[p.~268]{SS23} (backward in time), based on the learned model, for $N_e$ times.
+In this paper, in alternative, we propose to run an EKF (forward in time) and Rauch-Tung-Striebel (RTS) smoothing~\cite[p.~268]{SS23} (backward in time), based on the learned model, for $N_e$ times.
 The approach is summarized in Appendix~\ref{app:RTS} for completeness.
 Clearly, for further refinement, the initial state obtained by the EKF/RTS pass can be used as the initial guess of a local optimizer (like L-BFGS) solving~\eqref{eq:min-loss-state}.